Travel and culture. Do They Go Hand in Hand?

 Travel without formally understanding cultural differences mainly adds to developing a frame of reference; whenever you travel you build your frame of reference.
 You do get to see new things and experience them.
 And even if you don’t understand what you see and experience, you still build your frame of reference.
 “Stuff is different here than it is back home…“.

-When people who have traveled go for cultural awareness training they much faster pick up the theory then young students who have not traveled as much yet.
+When people who have traveled go for cultural awareness training they much faster pick up the theory than young students who have not traveled as much yet.

 Travel and Culture; How Can You Benefit From Cultural Awareness?